DavidVollmers/Ignis/docs/components/headlessUI/Menu.md

 arrow keys navigate through a Menu's items.

 Here's when you might use other similar components from Headless UI:

+- `Popover`.
+Popovers are general-purpose floating menus.
+They appear near the button that triggers them, and you can put arbitrary markup in them like images or non-clickable content.
+The Tab key navigates the contents of a Popover like it would any other normal markup.
+They're great for building header nav items with expandable content and flyout panels.

 - `Disclosure`.
 Disclosures are useful for elements that expand to reveal additional information, like a toggleable FAQ section.
 They are typically rendered inline and reflow the document when they're shown or hidden.